 Drooping leaves?
 Damaged foliage?
 Bite marks, specks or sticky stuff on your jasmine plant?
 Chances are you have a pest problem.
 Pests affecting jasmine plants can seriously affect their ability to thrive and the production of those all-important scented blooms.
-You can successfully do battle with jasmine plant pests once you get a handle on what those pests are that are munching away on your prized beauty.
+You can successfully do battle with jasmine plant pests once you get a handle on what pests are munching away on your prized beauty.
 You need to know how to mount effective jasmine pest control and with a little patience, that beautiful little bush will perk up and scent your entire garden.

 Pests of Jasmine